 How to fish clear water?

-To do clear water bass fishing, you’ll need to understand how to take advantage of the sun’s location.
+You’ll need to understand how to take advantage of the sun’s location for clear-water bass fishing.
 You’ll need to make longer casts than usual, with lighter lines, and you must be aware of the sound your trolling motor produces.

 What color lure to use in clear water?

-The basic guideline for picking the color of a lure for fishing in clear water is to select more natural colors, such as white, watermelon, green, pumpkin, brown, and shiny.
+The primary guideline for picking the color of a lure for fishing in clear water is to select more natural colors, such as white, watermelon, green, pumpkin, brown, and shiny.